e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 - reseting
 - reseted

 Communication between software (user) and hardware is made through a serial connection.
 This is handled by the library (baudrate can be changed at `user_define.h`, default 115200).

+Information is passed from the computer to the Arduino with standardized *commands*, and from it to the computer in a preformated string - *data*.

+The execution of the experiment uses *protocols*.
+The same apparatus can be runned in different modes, for example an optical apparatus can be used to measure the refraction index of a material or to study Fresnell's equations.
+In this case the configurations and *data* retrieved would necessarily be different.
+> If by now you are not sure of what a protocol means, just stick to protocol 1.
+> Protocol 0 is to be used only for presenting help messages or for debug purposes.

 ###Commands
 The software (user) interacts with the following commands: